Nayos1337/cscg2020/reversing/intro_rev/rev1/writeup.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 Thats not the password!
 ```
 We are requested to input a password, but as we don't know this password, we have to somehow figure out what it is.
-The easies implementation for such a password check would be to just compare it to the right password stored somewhere in the binary. `strings` is a utility that searches a binary for strings, so we can use this to find a potentialy stored password.
+The easies implementation for such a password check would be to just compare it to the right password stored somewhere in the binary. `strings` is a utility that searches a binary for strings, so we can use this to find a potentially stored password.
 ```bash
 $ strings rev1
 ...